 - Make the candy on a dry day…too much humidity in the air can cause sticky candy.

 - Yes this is easy, but the candy mixture will be HOT.
-Take care when stirring and pouring, and this is not a project for young children.
+Take care when stirring and pouring, and this is not a project to do around young children or pets.

 Ingredients